What does it consist of?

 - Scars or cuts on your cornea

 - Blurred vision of an unequal cornea, called astigmatism

 Most of the time, doctors only suggest surgery if:

 - Other treatments have failed

-A common surgery uses the conjunctiva tissue to fill the empty space after the lesion disappeared.
-The growth is eliminated and the filling is stuck or sewn in the affected area.
+A joint surgery uses the conjunctiva tissue to fill the space after the lesion disappears.
+The growth is eliminated, and the filling is stuck or sewn in the affected area.

 The procedure usually takes 30 to 45 minutes.
 You will probably wear a patch on the eye for a day or two.
 You can return to work or normal activities in a few days.

 It will be necessary to use steroid eye drops for several weeks or months.
 They will decrease inflammation and make a new lesion less likely to form.
-It may seem disgusting to graft tissue into your eye, but it decreases the chances of it growing back.
+It may seem disgusting to graft tissue into your eye, but it reduces the chances of growing back.

 If the operation is performed, pay close attention to your eye for next year.
 Most growths would return within the first 12 months after surgery.
 After surgery, it is wise to wear wraparound sunglasses outdoors.